To All Parents and Guardians,

 Having an enjoyment of learning is central to the ethos of year 4 and each child will receive the individual support and encouragement needed to be successful and proud of their achievements.

 The best way you can help your child this year is to help them to complete their home learning and to practice spellings and times tables each week.

 On the rest of this page you will be able to find photographs, examples of children's work and information about what we are learning in class - including details of any exciting events or trips that are coming up!

 Stay posted for updates.

-We will focus on electrical safety, making circuits and conducting electricity.
+We will focus on Solids, liquids and gases.
+We will look at the particle structure of these states and how they change when heated or melted.
 Children will use their skills and knowledge to organise and carry out experiments and investigations themselves, both independently and working in groups.

 Continuing learning at home is an important and will help children to consolidate their understanding of work done in class.
 Chatterday is designed to meet the needs of each child and you are strongly encouraged to support your child when he/she completes it.
 Please take time to create beautiful and inspirational work.
 All work should be something children are proud to show off.
 Take time and have fun with it.
 Please ask for paper if you do not have any at home.

 Children will be given a set of spellings to learn which they will be tested on every Friday.
 Times tables will be set and tracked using Times Table Rockstars.
 If you have any issues with access to a computer or internet, please let me know and alternative arrangments can be made.